Method pages

 References

 This tab lists all collections which you have access to and which reference the current method (inaccessible private collections will not be displayed).
-Each entry has four fields, with every entry acting as a link to the relevant Complib page:
+Each entry has four fields, with most entries acting as links to external references or to other pages in the Composition Library:

 - Collection